mohammad-miftakhus-sholikin/academic_website/_posts/profil/2021-01-18-riwayat-hidup-penulis.md

 ##### _Artikel ilmiah_
 `2021`
+Antimicrobial peptides as an additive in broiler chicken nutrition: A meta-analysis of bird performance, nutrient digestibility and serum metabolites. doi: _in press_

+`2021`
+A meta-analysis of the effect of antimicrobial peptide purity on the growth performance, dry matter digestibility, and intestinal morphology of broiler. doi: [10.17582/journal.aavs/2021/9.6.869.878](http://nexusacademicpublishers.com/table_contents_detail/4/1781/html)

+`2021`
 The effects of _probiotics_ on the performance, egg quality and blood parameters of laying hens: _A meta-analysis_. doi: [10.22358/jafs/133432/2021](http://www.jafs.com.pl/The-effects-of-probiotics-on-the-performance-egg-quality-and-blood-parameters-of,133432,0,2.html)

 `2021`